How I Complete Healthcare Privileging in 30 Days

 Step #1: Start Immediately

 As soon as I’m notified of a new physician and an initial application is received, I send out peer reference requests.
 This can be one of the lengthiest parts of the process, and one that I have little control over.
 I send automated email reminders and get the requesting provider involved when necessary; but sometimes even that isn’t enough.
 Other pieces of privileging may wait or be staged until these are received as they are such an essential piece of the process.
-Though the wait often gives time to prep the remaining pieces for board approval.
+I have found that the wait often gives time to prep the remaining pieces for board approval.

 Step #2: Keep the Application Short